zacharybaca/TheBreakRoom/server/README.md

 # Deployment
    1. The application is deployed on Render.
       - Configure the environment variables on Render to match your <code>.env</code> file.

+---

+# Notes for Frontend Integration

+1. Use `?withReactions=true` when fetching posts to include detailed reactions.
+2. Reactions are nested under posts, no separate reaction routes are required.
+3. Comments are fetched per post via `/api/comments/:postId`.
+4. Soft deletion is used for posts; deleted posts have `isDeleted=true`.
+5. Only owners or admins can update/delete posts, comments, or users.
+6. Admin users can access all users; regular users can only update their own info.

+---

 # Future Enhancements
    - Email Notifications: Notify users when tasks are assigned or updated.